While its AstraZeneca covid vaccinations are suspended, Europe is confronting a third wave

 The supplies are desperately needed.

-At the Ancona University Hospital in Italy’s hard-hit Marche region, the more contagious variant has overwhelmed its wards, sparking a massive change in the past two months.
+At the Ancona University Hospital in Italy’s hard-hit Marche region, the more-contagious variant has overwhelmed its wards, sparking a massive change in the past two months.
 More people are hospitalized there with covid-19 than at any point since last April.

 “The only other way to contain [this variant] is with vaccinations,” said Stefano Menzo, the hospital’s laboratory director.
 “The problem is, we don’t have enough vaccines.”

 Birnbaum reported from Riga, Latvia.
-Harlan reported from Rome.
-Stefano Pitrelli in Rome, William Booth in London, Loveday Morris, Rick Noack and Luisa Beck in Berlin and Quentin Ariès in Brussels contributed to this report.
+Harlan and Pitrelli reported from Rome.
+William Booth in London, Loveday Morris, Rick Noack and Luisa Beck in Berlin and Quentin Ariès in Brussels contributed to this report.